How Do You Modify A Child Support Order?

 Don’t overlook written orders.
 Small details are the most important.
 Written orders explicitly define the specifics of all aspects of your custody agreement.
 Your written order spells out who is responsible for support payments, tax breaks, medical insurance, and more.

 – Your court order outlines how payments are to be made.
-Payments not made through the approved channels may be construed as a gift and not be applied toward your obligation.
+Payments made through unapproved channels may be construed as a gift and not applied toward your obligation.

 Related Reading: What is the Guardian ad Litem and the Minor’s Counsel?